Abdominal Contrast Enhanced Ultrasound (CEUS)

 - Ultrasound scanning gives a clear picture of many organs that do not show up well on a regular x-ray.

 - Abdominal CEUS may eliminate the need for other tests such as CT and/or MRI.
 This can be especially helpful for patients who have claustrophobia or a hard time laying still.

 - The contrast agents used in abdominal CEUS carry a very small risk of an allergic reaction.
-This risk is low—similar to the risk of an allergy from many antibiotics—and is lower than the risk of allergic reactions to contrast agents used in CT and MRI scans.
+This risk is about the same as the risk of allergic reaction to many antibiotics.
+In fact, it is lower than the risk of allergic reaction to CT and MRI contrast materials.

 What are the limitations of Abdominal Contrast Enhanced Ultrasound?

-Large or obese patients are more difficult to image by ultrasound because greater amounts of tissue weaken the sound waves as they pass into the body.
+Large or obese patients are more difficult to image by ultrasound.
+This is because greater amounts of tissue weaken the sound waves as they pass into the body.

 Usually only one region of the body can be examined per injection, and only a few areas can be examined in one exam.
 Because of this, CEUS is not always suitable for looking at multiple organs at once.

 Certain lesions and areas of interest may be difficult to image, including lesions less than 1 centimeter, and lesions that are close to the lung or deep within the liver.

 This page was reviewed on June, 15, 2020